strategineer/personal-website/content/blog/2025-01-23/index.md

 Germander's voice and his vibe were interesting enough for players that they spent most of the campaign with him acting as their main patron --- giving them more opportunities to interact with him, the PCs went on a quest to find more books for Germander to read.

 **speaks in cowboy voice**: What can I say, partner?
-I must have done something right because it felt so good.
+I must've done something right because it sure felt good.
 I'd do it again in a heartbeat --- don't you forget it.

 ## Creating a crazy powerful but fun magical item for a PC to cause chaos with

 Spending some time with family one day after one of our roleplaying sessions, I stumbled on a deck of Tarot cards (Travis McHenry's Occult Tarot specifically) that was demon-themed --- each card had a demon on it with a summary of the demon's vibe and their "powers".

-After one particular session, players had requested that I give them more loot and spread the love around so that every player character got something relevant for them.
+After one particular session, the players requested more loot, with something relevant for each character.

 So, I put two and two together, confirming with Freeya's player that the item I had in mind for their character, a demon summoning deck, would be interesting.